 Have you ever tried blender waffles?
 They’re incredibly easy because they’re made (you guessed it) in a blender.
 I love recipes that come together with little fuss and clean up.
-A mix of oats and quinoa blended into a flour (my preference is to use my Vitamix) makes up the base of this recipe.
+A mix of dry oats and quinoa blended into a flour makes up the base of this recipe.
 Quinoa adds a wonderful nutty flavour, and protein which helps to keep you full during the busy work or school mornings.

-You probably already have what you need in your pantry to make these…give it a go this weekend!
+You probably already have what you need in your pantry to make these.
+Give these vegan gluten-free waffles a go this weekend!

 - 1/2 cup uncooked quinoa